marwask/bike-power-meter/README.md

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/2.jpg" height="200" />

-When strain gauge has been glued then slowly peel off the tape.
+When the strain gauge has been glued then slowly peel off the tape.

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/3b.jpg" height="200" />
 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/3.jpg" height="200" />

-Strain gauges have to work in Wheatstone bridge layout, to measure values by operational amplifier HX711.
+Strain gauges have to work in Wheatstone bridge layout.
+Values are measured by operational amplifier HX711.
 In this case half bridge layout with temperature compensation has been implemented.

 img

 Two strain gauges are connected as shown on the figure above.
 Due to temperature variation, both of them should have resistance change in the same way.
-Resistors have equal resistance and strain gauges also have to be identical to each other.
+Resistors have equal resistance and strain gauges also have to be identical.

 Resistors, wires to strain gauges and a connector to the main part have been placed on an additional PCB.
 This board is not detachable.